Alternatives

 | Headquarters jurisdiction | US (CLOUD Act exposure) | EU (Czech Republic) - EU law governs |

-| Bot Detection API | ✗ | ✓ 20+ proprietary datasets |
+| Bot Detection API for third-party tracking data | ✗ | ✓ 20+ proprietary datasets, subject to vetting |

 | Deliverability monitoring | Automated | Senior analysts - proactive, human outreach |